 Development, construction and the use of real estate must comply with the urban planning legislation and all the administrative procedures regarding licensing and use permits.
 These are based on the principle that urban development must comply with all relevant plans governing the occupation, use and transformation of land.
 Territorial management instruments are divided into different levels: national, regional and municipal.
 In Portugal, the Legal Framework of Urban Development and Construction (RJUE) and the General Regulation of Urban Construction (RGEU) regulate the development, construction and use of real estate.
 The municipal bodies are responsible for these administrative procedures, including construction and use of buildings and division of land into separate plots.
-Depending on the development, other public authorities could also be called on to give biding opinions.
+At the beginning of 2024, an amendment to the RJUE came into force which aimed to increase the exemption of urban planning operations from these procedures and to shift the responsibility for compliance with the legal requirements to private developers.
+Depending on the development, other public authorities could also be called on to give binding opinions.
 Failure to comply with planning decisions or zoning requirements can lead to fines, embargoes, prohibition on the use, demolition and compulsory works.
-Upon completion of construction, a use permit will be issued for the building or units, which certifies conformity with the approved plans and project.
 Planning or zoning decisions can be appealed to the administrative authority and the courts.